suse-edge/suse-edge.github.io/docs/quickstart/nvidia-slemicro.md

 It's important to call out that the support for these drivers is provided by both SUSE and NVIDIA in tight collaboration, however if you have any concerns or questions about the combination in which you're utilising the drivers, then please ask your SUSE or NVIDIA account managers for further assistance.
 If you're planning on utilising [NVIDIA AI Enterprise](https://www.nvidia.com/en-gb/data-center/products/ai-enterprise/) (NVAIE) you will need to ensure that you're using an [NVAIE certified GPU](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/latest/platform-support.html#supported-nvidia-gpus-and-systems), which *may* require the use of proprietary NVIDIA drivers.
 If you're unsure, please speak with your NVIDIA representative.

-> NOTE: The instructions provided below will drastically simplify in the coming weeks; the instructions below demonstrate how to pull some packages from SLES repos and install them on SLE Micro, and we're currently porting these packages over to SLE Micro 5.3, 5.4, and 5.5.
-They'll also be available in the ALP-based Micro equivalent in the coming months.

 ## Prerequisites

 If you're following this guide, it's assumed that you've got the following already available: